A better social platform for your students

-In the Journalist for a Day workshop, which we developed with Constructive Institute, a group of journalists with experience from organizations such as DR, Zetland, and TV 2 visit your school and work directly with students.
-They do interviews, research an publish a final story.
+Journalist for a Day is a workshop, we have developed with Constructive Institute.
+A group of journalists with experience from organizations such as DR, Zetland, and TV 2 visit your school and work directly with students.
+Students learn to do interviews, research give feedback and publish their own stories.

 -